 Welcome back to the Terror Dome!
 I have been a writing fiend this week.
 My parents are doing really poorly and processing out some of my history has been incredibly helpful.
 Let’s get back to it.

 Where was I?
 Oh right.
 High school.
 Dun, Dun, DUNNN!!!
 I had given up trying to get the attention of my peers.
 They didn’t care.
 The ones who did care, I was too lost to notice.
 It was time to pull out the big guns, that’s right.
-It was time to get the attention of two alcoholics.
+It was time to get some attention.
 Now, alcoholics are pretty consumed with their own lives.
 They don’t want anything added to their lives that could take away from their drinking.
 For example, an unruly teen getting in trouble would be highly unwanted.

 Wait a second Grumpy Sunshine, who wants an unruly teen?
 That’s true reader, nobody.
 Teenagers suck.
-But this teenager decided to pull out all the stops in order to get the attention of her parents who were incapable of noticing what was going on outside of their bottle.
+But this teenager decided to pull out all the stops in order to get the attention of her parents.

 Let’s turn up the volume.
 I was hanging around people my parents knew smoked weed.
 I would bring them over, I would even brag about going to be with them, these kids that had been labeled as “trouble makers”.
 My friends were starting to pull away from me because even they had noticed I had changed.
 Not my parents though.
 Next.

-I started goofing off at practice and my coach would get annoyed with me but she never called my parents, probably because she knew they were alcoholics.
+I started goofing off at practice and my coach would get annoyed with me but she never called my parents, probably because she knew my mom was a mess.
 I was striking out left and right trying to get attention from my parents.
 My two guy friends I mentioned in my last post, they noticed.
 They made a few comments but never really told me to get it together.

 The end of the year arrives.
 I am dating an older student so I am asked to the prom.
 My parents don’t think twice about letting me go.
 They take pictures, buy me the outfit, get my hair done, blah, blah, blah.
 There were no talks about rules really other than to be home by 1:00am.
 I decide to push my luck.
 That night after prom, we go out, and I come home way after curfew.
 I have to have gotten their attention this time.
 The only rule they gave me, I broke.
 I was even excited to wake up that morning.
 I quickly went downstairs at breakfast but my mom wasn’t around.
 My dad is sitting there doing the jumble and asks me why I was so late.
 I look ashamed but I am actually excited inside.
 He noticed something!
 I tell him we had been drinking and had to wait for a sober driver.
 He told me he was proud of me for not drinking and driving…that was the end of the discussion.